NetHaven/GooeyJS/README.md

 - **Border** - is a utility component that defines border properties for other UI elements.
 It provides a structured way to configure border color, style, and width for consistent border styling across GooeyJS components.
 - **Font** - is a utility component that defines font properties for text styling in RetroUI applications.
 It provides a structured way to configure font family, size, and weight for consistent typography across components.

+## GooeyJS 2.0 Roadmap

+### Overview
+GooeyJS 2.0 will include:
+- Critical but missing UI components not found in 1.0
+- Improvements to several existing components
+- A small number of mobile-focused UI components
+- Light-weight MVC and data binding capabilities
+- Overall component reorganization

 ## Getting Started
 Download GooeyJS.v1.3.0.zip and unzip to your codebase.
 To include GooeyJS, just use the following: